LawnchairLauncher/lawnicons/CONTRIBUTING.md

 #### Content area for all but square
 All but square icons must fit the `160×160px` content area size.
 Be careful with abstract icons: the long side should be `160px`, but the other side can be smaller.
 Remember to adjust the size of all icons when you change the base stroke thickness (`12px`).
 #### Content area for squares
 Square icons must fit the `154×154px` content area size.
-Squares should be smaller than other icons to maintain visual balance.
-Note that icons that mostly fit in a square are considered square.
-See the samples in [GitHub](docs/images/creating-icons-6-sample-icons.png) or [Figma](https://www.figma.com/file/YeHvAvz2g4vqqXGqgGLqRI/%F0%9F%AA%91-Lawnicons-Guidelines?type=design&node-id=307%3A282&mode=design&t=Bf94B5qZCVr9gV0b-1).
+Icons that mostly fit in a square are considered square.
+If the icon is kinda square and kinda not, choose a size based on density: `154×154px` for dense icons, and `160×160px` for the rest.
+Examples: [GitHub](docs/images/creating-icons-6-sample-icons.png) or [Figma](https://www.figma.com/file/YeHvAvz2g4vqqXGqgGLqRI/%F0%9F%AA%91-Lawnicons-Guidelines?type=design&node-id=307%3A282&mode=design&t=Bf94B5qZCVr9gV0b-1).

 ### Foundation